Key Takeaways

 3. Create the entities

 Entities are classes that map to tables in the database.
-For each table in the database, you can create a corresponding entity class:
+Each table corresponds to an entity class:

 Author Entity